Of the seven Lectures on Faith, Lecture Sixth is perhaps my personal favorite. It is the only lecture that has this footnote:

 In the verse “Men are that they might have joy”, maybe the word “might” can teach us something.
 Might can mean “may or may not” but it can also mean “strength or power”.
 What strength or power is being conveyed and where does this strength originate?
 Joy seems to be a conditional principle, but then again, so are covenants.

 If we find ourselves joyless, perhaps we should examine why that is and what we are basing our joy in.
 Maybe the path to joy requires us to become something different by making it through and rising above things that are the antithesis of joy.
 Maybe a complete joy as promised by God through his covenants can only be known this way.
 Maybe the way is personalized to each of us and our own situations.

 Consider Jesus Christ; was he joyful there, hanging from a cross, freshly beaten and abused, bleeding, with metal spikes driven through his hands, wrists and feet?
 What does that say about him?
 What does that say about us?
-What does that say about joy?Go to Comments
+What does that say about joy?2 Comments

 The symbol of a mountain is a common archetype in religious traditions and is it any wonder?
 Their everlasting stability, their untouchable heights and the way the light paints them in quiet mornings and sets them afire in evenings have always inspired man.

 Within the LDS faith, the mountain has a special meaning.
 I suppose that one of the most immediate correlations would probably be to the temples.